- Home

 If you’d like to enjoy over 1,000 years of history while exploring a festive fair, then Winchester Cathedral Christmas Market might be for you.

-Situated in the shadow of Winchester’s celebrated cathedral, cocooned by sparkling lights and cosy wooden chalets, this German-inspired market is regularly voted one of the best Christmas markets in Europe – and for good reason.
+Situated in the shadow of Winchester’s celebrated cathedral, cocooned by sparkling lights and cosy wooden chalets, this German-inspired Christmas market is regularly voted one of Europe’s best – and for good reason.

 Attracting visitors from all over the world, the Winchester Christmas market not only has one of the most beautiful and dramatic settings going, but it also sells a whole range of unique gifts that you won’t find anywhere else.
 Although it has a German theme, local businesses are strongly represented, and you can pick up all kinds of handmade decorations and festive gifts.

-If you get hungry, there are lots of tasty treats you can try, from spicy German sausages and gooey French cheeses to the obligatory piping-hot mince pies and mulled wine.
+If you get hungry, there are lots of tasty treats you can try, from Punjabi samosas and British cheeses to the obligatory piping-hot mince pies and mulled wine.

 Meanwhile, keep an ear out for the soothing sounds of the Cathedral’s internationally acclaimed Choir during their Advent and Christmas services.

-This year, you can visit the Winchester Cathedral Christmas Market between 22nd November and 22nd December.
+This year, you can visit the Winchester Cathedral Christmas Market from now until 22nd December.

 Final thoughts…

-Whether you love Christmas markets yourself or are planning to go with friends, family, or grandkids, it can be difficult not to get swept away with seasonal excitement once you’re there.
+Whether you love Christmas markets yourself or are planning to go with friends, family, or grandkids, it’s easy to get swept away with seasonal excitement once you’re there.

 From the comforting smells of mince pies and mulled wine to the thousands of sparkling lights, Christmas markets are a great way to get into the festive spirit and start looking forward to Christmas.